ilci66/fullstack-auction-react-redux-app/README.md

-* full of typos !!!
+* Haven't cleaned up yet, full of typos !!!
 You have been warned :)
 * A small express, node.js and react-redux app I'm making to practice redux with react and also authentication using jwt.
 * The app is not complex enough to require redux but still large enough to practise using redux with react
 * For styling I used css, bootstrap and react-bootstrap.
 I could just stick to one but I want to be comfortable using multiple methods.